ansys/openapi-common/doc/source/contributing.rst

 `Contributing <https://dev.docs.pyansys.com/overview/contributing.html>`_ topic
 in the *PyAnsys Developer's Guide*.
-Ensure that you are thoroughly familiar with it and all `Guidelines and Best Practices <https://dev.docs.pyansys.com/guidelines/index.html>`_ before attempting to contribute to the ``openapi-common`` repository.
+Ensure that you are thoroughly familiar with it and all `Guidelines and Best Practices <https://dev.docs.pyansys.com/guidelines/index.html>`_ before attempting to contribute to the OpenAPI Common library.

-The following contribution information is specific to the ``openapi-common`` repository, which is for the OpenAPI Client.
-This PyAnsys tool name is often used in place of the repository name to provide clarity and improve readability.
+The following contribution information is specific to the OpenAPI Common library.

 Cloning the Source Repository